Courses

 - Credits: 3

-- Theme: in this course, the focus is on exploring culture and other diversity issues and
+- Theme: In this course, the focus is on exploring culture and other diversity issues and

 topics utilizing an interactive personal development format.
 Students will examine